VeraDomains/poc/README.md

 ## Prerequisites

 - System dependencies: Bash, Java 8+ and OpenSSL.
-- A domain with DNSSEC properly configure.
+- A domain with DNSSEC properly configured.
 Use [DNSSEC Analyzer](https://dnssec-analyzer.verisignlabs.com/) to check that DNSSEC is indeed working properly.

 ## Install